noir-lang/noir/docs/docs/developers/sandbox/references/sandbox-reference.md

 - **aztec-nargo** - aztec's build of nargo, the noir compiler toolchain.
 - **aztec-sandbox** - a wrapper around docker-compose that launches services needed for sandbox testing.
 - **aztec-up** - a tool to upgrade the aztec toolchain to the latest, or specific versions.
+- **aztec-builder** - A useful tool for projects to generate ABIs and update their dependencies.

 Once these have been installed, to start the sandbox, run: